natewinck/surfstat/README.md

   - Dings
 - ~~Change all AJAX functions to use id rather than name~~
 - ~~Deleting a Surf only asks to move surfices to another surf if this surf has surfices.~~
+- ~~Add notification system that pops up whenever changes are made~~

 Backend
 -------